Pomax/BezierInfo-2/components/sections/matrixsplit/content.en-GB.md

 # Splitting curves using matrices

 Another way to split curves is to exploit the matrix representation of a Bézier curve.
-In <a href="#matrix">the section on matrices</a> we saw that we can represent curves as matrix multiplications.
-Specifically, we saw these two forms for the quadratic, and cubic curves, respectively (using the reversed Bézier coefficients vector for legibility):
+In <a href="#matrix">the section on matrices</a>, we saw that we can represent curves as matrix multiplications.
+Specifically, we saw these two forms for the quadratic and cubic curves respectively: (we'll reverse the Bézier coefficients vector for legibility)

 \[
   B(t) = \begin{bmatrix}